 Avalanche win 5th in 6 games, extend Flames' skid to 5

-Burakovsky opened the scoring 3:21 into the clash when he joined a rush up the ice, received a pass from Nathan MacKinnon and roofed a shot.
+Burakovsky opened the scoring 3:21 into the game when he joined a rush up the ice, received a pass from Nathan MacKinnon and went high with a shot.
 It's the seventh consecutive game in which the Flames have surrendered the first goal.

-Burakovsky's second of the game came with 95 seconds remaining in the frame.
-After his team won a face-off in the Calgary zone, Burakovsky moved below the right face-off dot and wired a top-shelf shot for his 10th goal of the season.
+Burakovsky's second goal of the game came with 95 seconds remaining in the first period.
+After his team won a faceoff in the Calgary zone, Burakovsky moved below the right faceoff dot and wired a top-shelf shot for his 10th goal of the season.
 Burakovsky finished with 12 goals in each of the past three seasons.
-Vladislav Kamenev's first goal of the season came 13:15 into the second period make it 3-0.
+Vladislav Kamenev's first goal of the season came 13:15 into the second period to make it 3-0.
 Taking advantage of a poorly executed Flames line change, Kamenev was part of an odd-man rush that ended when he was set up by J.T.
 Compher for a tap-in goal.

-Then Andrew Mangiapane made it a one-goal game with 4:16 left in regulation, but it wasn't enough for the Flames who have lost five straight games.
-David Rittich made 23 saves for Calgary, which has surrendered the game's first goal in 16 of 24 games this season and fallen behind by a 2-0 score in all five loses during this skid.
+Andrew Mangiapane made it a one-goal game with 4:16 left in regulation, but it wasn't enough for the Flames, who have lost five straight games.
+David Rittich made 23 saves for Calgary, which has surrendered the game's first goal in 16 of 24 games this season and fallen behind by a 2-0 score in all five loses during the current skid.

 --Field Level Media